Category Archives: France

 I knew from the Tarn earlier this summer that following a stormy night, a six-inch rise makes a difference – it speeds up the flow but can also smother stony rapids and make them easier.
 The pulsed releases every 8 hours are the lumpy pattern you can see along the bottom of the graph below for the days before and after I came through.
 As you can tell, I am bending over backwards trying to find ways to rationalise my new-found timidity!

 Above left: from the Eiffel bridge in town, you can see the first rapid (looking back upstream).
-Like the books says: if you don’t like how this or the next couple of runs look, turn back.
+Like the book says: if you don’t like how this or the next couple of runs look, turn back.
 Otherwise – strap in for the ride!

 ali-pradesflowgraf.jpg